 The Branting Monument, Bronze and granite sculpture in Norra Bantorget, Sweden

-The Branting Monument is a bronze and granite sculpture located in Norra Bantorget in Stockholm.
-The work features a central figure addressing workers during a May Day demonstration, accompanied by additional bronze reliefs.
+The Branting Monument is a bronze and granite sculpture, about 16 feet (5 m) tall, standing in Norra Bantorget square in central Stockholm.
+It shows a central figure speaking to a group of workers, with additional bronze reliefs running along the base.

 The community of curious travelers